OctopusDeploy/docs/docs/infrastructure/deployment-targets/linux/tentacle/index.md

 ## Downloads

-So far there is a .deb package for use with `apt-get` on Debian distributions, an .rpm package for use with `yum` on Fedora distributions and a .tar.gz archive for manual installations:
+So far there is a .deb package for use with `apt-get` on Debian distributions, an .rpm package for use with `yum` on Fedora distributions, and a .tar.gz archive for manual installations:

 - [Download the Debian package](https://download.octopusdeploy.com/linux-tentacle/tentacle-5.0.0-beta1-amd64.deb)
 - [Download the archive](https://download.octopusdeploy.com/linux-tentacle/tentacle-5.0.0-beta1-linux_x64.tar.gz)